astorDev/fluenv/asp-net-core/article.md

 # command line arguments take precedence over everything
 ```

-I want to highlight that the priority and the list of configuration sources is not really magical.
-That's just a way `WebApplication.CreateBuilder(args)` registers it's configuration sources.
+I want to highlight that the priority and the list of configuration sources are not really magical.
+That's just a way `WebApplication.CreateBuilder(args)` registers its configuration sources.
 So we can

 ```cs
 configuration.AddJsonFile("appsettings.json");